ChristerNilsson/gpsKarta/README.md

 ## Functionality

 You see the map, controls and position all the time.
-The size of the controls are rougly 100 meter.
+The size of the controls are roughly 100 meter.

 * Center : Centers your position
 * Left : Move your position left